 Use the Summary statistic card to show key performance indicators and more.
 You can configure a card to use a dynamic or static value.
 Dynamic values are generated from a dataset query and are automatically updated as the dataset is updated.
 Static values are entered and updated manually.
 Only those with whom the summary statistic has been shared will be able to view the statistic.

-5. To add an additional (optional) filter, turn on Attribute filters; select an attribute, filter type, and parameters (will vary depending on field type).
-To delete a filter, select the More actions button more actions.
+- Optionally, to add an additional filter, turn on Attribute filters and select an attribute, filter type, and parameters, which will vary depending on field type.
+To delete a filter, select the More actions button

 Tip:

-11. Under Sharing, you can enable sharing (users can copy and share a direct link to this card on this page).
-With sharing enabled, you can set the Share button to display only on hover, or to always be visible.
+- Under Sharing, you can enable sharing so that users can copy and share a direct link to this card on this page.
+With sharing enabled, you can set the Share button to display only on hover or to always be visible.

 Numeric and string fields can be used in charts.
 By default, when you select a category attribute, the resulting chart will be a count of this attribute.

-7. Optionally, from Choose value attribute, choose a numeric field to serve as a value metric for your category attribute.
-Once selected, the default statistical operation on this field is Sum.
-You can change the Statistical operation setting by using the drop-down menu to the right of the Choose value attribute selector.
-The value attribute supports Min, Max, Sum, Average, and Count.
-By selecting Count, the value attribute is deselected (because there is no need for an additional field to count the category attribute).
+- Optionally, from Choose value attribute, choose a numeric field to serve as a value metric for your category attribute.
+The default statistical operation on this field is Sum.
+You can change the operation using the drop-down menu under Choose value attribute.
+The value attribute supports Minimum, Maximum, Sum, Average, and Count.
+If selecting Count, the value attribute is deselected (as there is no need for an additional field to count the category attribute).

 Numeric and string fields can be used in charts.
 By default, when you select a category attribute, the resulting chart will be a count of this attribute.